 There were more police that were attacked in New York City just this weekend.

-So you got cops being in the middle.
+So you got cops being shot.

-Should every New Yorker who has no mental health issues and a background check, should they have the same protection you have and have the ability to have a gun in their apartment or their home.
+Should every New Yorker who has no mental health issues and a background check, should they have the same protection you have and have the ability to have a gun in their apartment or their home?

 Every New Yorker has a right to be safe.